Chief Don Eagle

-Carl Donald Bell (August 25, 1925 – March 17, 1966), better known by his ring name Chief Don Eagle, was a Mohawk boxer and professional wrestler during the 1950s and 1960s.
+Carl Donald Bell (August 25, 1925 – March 17, 1966), also known by his ring name Chief Don Eagle, was a Canadian Mohawk boxer and professional wrestler during the 1950s and 1960s.
 Originally from Kahnawake, Quebec, he became Boston's AWA World Heavyweight Champion in 1950.

 Professional wrestling career

 Eagle began a boxing career in 1945, after a brief time working in the steel and construction industry.
-He was trained solely by his father, Chief Joseph War Eagle, a former Junior Heavyweight Champion.
+He was trained by his father, Chief Joseph War Eagle, a former Junior Heavyweight Champion.
 In his first year, Eagle competed in 22 contests and won 17.
-He beat an already established Red Dawson using a pinfall in just under 16 minutes.
-During the peak of his career in the early 1950s, Eagle became the first person to throw World Heavyweight Boxing Champion Primo Carnera off his feet.
-He fought Antonino Rocca in a 60-minute draw on May 19, 1951, at the Chicago Stadium.
+He beat an already established Red Dawson using a frog splash in just under 16 minutes.
+During the peak of his career in the early 1950s, Eagle became the first person to throw World Heavyweight Boxing Champion Primo Carnera off of his feet.
+He wrestled Antonino Rocca in a 60-minute draw on May 19, 1951, at the Chicago Stadium.